Mont Outheran

-Mont Outheran (1,676 m) is a mountain of the Chartreuse Mountains in the French Prealps, Savoie, France.
+Mont Outheran is a mountain 1676 m high located in the Chartreuse massif of the French Prealps, Savoie, France.

 Geography

-The Mont Outheran is a narrow plateau, lying several kilometers in the north-south direction between the Col du Grapillon at the south and the Col du Planet at the north.
+Mont Outheran is a narrow plateau, lying several kilometers in the north-south direction between the Col du Grapillon at the south and the Col du Planet at the north.
 It is surrounded by cliffs on all sides.
-The west cliff defines the territory of the commune of Saint-Thibaud-de-Couz.
-Much of Mont Outheran is wholly owned by the township.
+It lies within the communes of Saint-Thibaud-de-Couz and Entrement-le-Vieux, with the western cliffs forming the boundary.
+Much of Mont Outheran is wholly owned by Saint-Thibaud-de-Couz.

-The Mont Outheran consists of urgonian limestone.
+Mont Outheran is formed from Urgonian limestone, overlaying Hauterivian marls.

+Hiking

+Mont Outheran is traversed by a hiking route between Col du Grappillon and Col du Mollard.
+The final part of the ascent from Col du Grappillon is exposed, and requires some scrambling in the Pas du Cuert which leads on to the plateau.

+Caves

+Although about 50 natural limestone shafts have been identified on the plateau, no significant cave systems have been discovered.
+There are two caves which are over 100 m deep.
+Gouffre Mollard is 117 m deep, and 119 m long, and Gouffre du Mont Outheran is 112 m deep, and 120 m long.